 Just north east of Cambridge is Anglesey Abbey – a National Trust property.
 The abbey was originally a religious monastery, dissolved in 1536 during Henry VIII’s dissolution of the monasteries.
 Later, a Jacobean House was built on the site of the former priory, and was privately owned until 1966, when it was donated to the National Trust.

 Visiting today, there is a lovely set trail that you can walk around the abbey grounds and up to Lode mill, through the seasonal gardens.
-There is also a huge woodland area to walk as well, and walking the full grounds can take a whole day.
+There is also a huge woodland area to walk as well, and walking the full grounds can take a whole day just following the well sign posted trails.

 12. Bottisham to Stow cum Quay

 This walk really made me appreciate the incredible water systems we have in place across Cambridgeshire.
 We are a flat county, we flood easily (as you can see from walk 13 below), and we’ve had to install incredible drainage systems all across the fenlands we live in.
-This walk takes in many of these small waterways, plus crosses the river Cam and walks through Baits Bite Lock.
-It was incredible atmospheric in the depths of winter in December.
+This walk takes in many of these small waterways, plus crosses the river Cam and walks through Baits Bite Lock, as detailed in the route guide HERE.
+It was incredibly atmospheric in the depths of winter in December.

 Right in the west of Cambridgeshire lie a lot of beautiful little villages.
-Offord Cluny and Offord Darcy are full of picture perfect houses, and a stroll along yet another river, this time the river Ouse, brings you out at Buckden.
-You could choose to walk the Ouse way, but Buckden is also beautiful to explore.
+Offord Cluny and Offord Darcy are full of picture perfect houses, and a stroll along yet another river, this time the river Ouse, brings you to Godmanchester following the route HERE.
+You could choose to walk the Ouse way, but Buckden is also beautiful to explore, so we added this on to the route.
 It’s famous for its towers, which are also known as Buckden Palace – a 12th century house which was once visited by Henry VII.

 14. Grafham Water

-Thanks for reading – I hope you’ve enjoyed seeing some of my home, through all the seasons.
-Have you been exploring more at home during COVID restricted time as well?
-If so, I hope your local adventures have been fun too.
+Thanks for reading – I hope you’ve enjoyed seeing some of my home county, through all the seasons and I hope this post has given you some good ideas for walks if you’re visiting.
 Stay safe and happy travelling.